Louiseskinner01/project2-the-countdown/TESTING.md

-The primary goal of testing was to ensure the Countdown Game application performs consistently across multiple devices and screen sizes, maintaining both functionality and user experience.
+The primary goal of testing was to ensure the Countdown Game application performs consistently across multiple devices and screen sizes, maintaining both functionality and a good user experience.

 ## Approach